withastro/studio-issues/README.md

-# studio-issues
+# Astro Studio issues

-Issues found in the Astro Studio frontend
+Please use this repository to file issues found in the [Astro Studio](https://studio.astro.build/) frontend.